faceyspacey/webpack-flush-chunks/README.md

 ## Usage

-Call `ReactLoadable.flushRequires` immediately after `ReactDOM.renderToString` or `ReactDOM.renderToStaticMarkup`, and then pass the returned `moduleIds` plus your Webpack client bundle's compilation stats to `flushChunks`.
+Call `ReactLoadable.flushRequires` immediately after `ReactDOM.renderToString`, and then pass the returned `moduleIds` plus your Webpack client bundle's compilation stats to `flushChunks`.
 The return object of `flushChunks` will provide several options you can embed in your response string.
 The easiest is the `js` and `styles` strings:

 ```javascript